awsdocs/aws-support-user-guide/doc_source/get-started-with-aws-trusted-advisor.md

 1. Sign in to the Trusted Advisor console at [https://console\.aws\.amazon\.com/trustedadvisor/home](https://console.aws.amazon.com/trustedadvisor/home)\.

-1. On the **Trusted Advisor Dashboard** page, view the summary for each check category\.
-Trusted Advisor uses the following color code for check results:
+1. On the ** Dashboard** page, view the summary for each check category:
-   + **Green** – Trusted Advisor doesn't detect an issue for the check\.
+   + **Action recommended \(red\)** – Trusted Advisor recommends an action for the check\.
+For example, a check that detects a security issue for your IAM resources might recommend urgent steps\.
-   + **Yellow** – Trusted Advisor detects a possible issue for the check\.
+   + **Investigation recommended \(yellow\)** – Trusted Advisor detects a possible issue for the check\.
+For example, a check that reaches a quota for a resource might recommend ways to delete unused resources\.
-   + **Red** – Trusted Advisor recommends an action for the check\.
+   + **Excluded items \(gray\)** – The number of checks that have excluded items, such as resources that you want a check to ignore\.
+For example, this might be Amazon EC2 instances that you don't want the check to evaluate\.

-1. You can do the following on the **Trusted Advisor Dashboard** page:
+1. You can do the following on the ** Dashboard** page:
-   + To refresh all checks in your account, choose the refresh icon in the upper\-right corner\.
+   + To refresh all checks in your account, choose **Refresh all checks**\.
-   + To create an \.xls file that includes all check results, choose the download icon in the upper\-right corner\.
+   + To create an \.xls file that includes all check results, choose **Download all checks**\.
-   + To learn more about Trusted Advisor, choose the help pane icon in the upper\-right corner\.
+   + Under **Checks Summary**, choose a check category, such as **Security**, to view the results\.
+   + Under **Potential Monthly Savings**, you can view how much you can save for your account and the cost optimization checks for recommendations\.
-   + Under **Recent Changes**, choose a check name to view the latest results for that check\.
+   + Under **Recent changes**, you can view changes to check statuses within the last 30 days\.
+Choose a check name to view the latest results for that check or choose the arrow icon to view the next page\.
-   + Under **What's New**, choose a link for AWS blogs and resources to learn more about Trusted Advisor updates\.
-   + Choose a check category to view the results, such as **Cost Performance**\.

 **Example : Trusted Advisor Dashboard**
 The following example shows a summary of the check results\.